MPC of Uncertain Nonlinear Systems with Meta-Learning for Fast Adaptation of Neural Predictive Models: Meta-Learning-Based MPC Design

 where it is assumed that

 This approximation results in a tractable solution since $\nabla_{\omega^b} \ell_{\mathrm{SSM}}(\mathcal{D}^b_{\text{test}} ; \omega^b)$ can be readily obtained.
 However, \eqref{eqn:appro} may harm prediction performance of the NSSMs.
 In contrast, by leveraging the iMAML, our proposed algorithm can calculate the gradient without relying on the optimization path, see \eqref{eqn:gradient}.
 Therefore, there is no need to store the full optimization path or approximate the gradient as required in MAML.
 Consequently, the proposed approach reduces memory consumption and enhances control performance.
-In Section~\ref{sec:sim}, we will compare the performance of our algorithm and the MAML-based one through numerical examples.